adc/ctf-midnightsun2022quals-writeups/kgbfskfsb/README.md

 Note that D N and S are capitalized (DNS).

 You can build and run the docker containers yourself if you'd like to try it out.
-NOTE: you need a /home/ctf/detonations/ folder owned by the nobody user, which is bind mounted by docker.
+NOTE: you need a /home/ctf/detonations/ folder owned by the nobody user, which is a volume mounted by docker.

 ## Challenge design: